aiidateam/aiida-core/docs/source/topics/repository.rst

         elif obj.file_type == FileType.FILE:
             print(f'{obj.name} is a file.)

-To retrieve a specific file object with a particular relative path, use :meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.get_object`:
+To retrieve a specific file object with a particular relative path, use :meth:`~aiida.orm.nodes.repository.NodeRepository.get_object`:

 .. code:: ipython

     In [1]: node.get_object('sub/directory/nested.txt')
     Out[1]: File(file_type=FileType.FILE, name='nested.txt')

-Finally, if you want to recursively iterate over the contents of a node's repository, you can use the :meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.walk` method.
+Finally, if you want to recursively iterate over the contents of a node's repository, you can use the :meth:`~aiida.orm.nodes.repository.NodeRepository.walk` method.
 It operates exactly as the |os.walk|_:

 .. code:: ipython